in the 1700's, after Ben Franklin

 That was right in the middle of my first term as President.

 These women lived outside of France since they had been aristocrats

 and after the French Revolution were considered outlaws by France.
 When a lot of them were showing up I also had to deal with the French for what became

 known as the Louisianna Purchase.
 I met with hundreds of Frenchmen

-to get that property at a good price.
+to get that property for $14 million.
 They would end up in

 the waiting room at the 'White House' staring at five children